 The contaminated blood scandal

 In the 1970s and 1980s 4,689 people with haemophilia and other bleeding disorders were infected with HIV and hepatitis viruses through the use of contaminated clotting factors.
 Some of those unintentionally infected their partners, often because they were unaware of their own infection.
 Since then more than 3,000 people have died and of the 1,243 people infected with HIV less than 250 are still alive.
+We now know that 380 children with bleeding disorders were infected with HIV.

 Living with a bleeding disorder